-Caitlin Wilson has lived in her fair share of big cities, so the noted feels lucky to have her family’s remote ranch in southern Oregon as a touchstone.
+Caitlin Wilson has lived in her fair share of big cities, so the noted interior and product designer feels lucky to have her family’s remote ranch in southern Oregon as a touchstone.
 “After so many moves, it’s nice to have a place where we all feel at home,” she says.

 When her parents, Kathy and Roger Carter, bought ample acreage in the Beaver State 10 years ago, they had visions of the entire brood—which, in addition to Caitlin and her husband, Brigham, and their four children, includes her four siblings, their spouses, plus 13 more nieces and nephews—gathering there.
 With such a large family, it’s little surprise that, after designing her parents’ home, Caitlin realized there were too many people and too few beds.
 She looked around and eventually set her sights on a large under-construction storage building.
 She immediately went to work, retrofitting the lackluster storage space into welcoming, guest-friendly quarters featuring three bedrooms and two bathrooms, as well as a living area, dining room, and kitchenette.

 Because outfitting a garage isn’t exactly business as usual—even for Caitlin—she made up her own rules as she went along.
 While she’s typically known for her more feminine and preppy interiors and products (florals and bright pinks factor heavily into her popular line of textiles, rugs, and furniture), this time the green treetops, golden hills, and deep blue water views inspired a more muted palette.
 Says Caitlin, “It was important to me to create a place that felt at one with its surroundings.
 I wanted it to feel natural and more masculine and collected—like something that had evolved over many years, even though we completed it in 18 months.”